Sanofi-Public/CodonBERT/README.md

 - [Tc-Riboswitches.csv](benchmarks/CodonBERT/data/fine-tune/Tc-Riboswitches.csv) is from [Tuning the Performance of Synthetic Riboswitches using Machine Learning](https://pubs.acs.org/doi/10.1021/acssynbio.8b00207)
 - [mRNA_Stability.csv](benchmarks/CodonBERT/data/fine-tune/mRNA_Stability.csv) are from [iCodon customizes gene expression based on the codon composition](https://www.nature.com/articles/s41598-022-15526-7)
 - [CoV_Vaccine_Degradation.csv](benchmarks/CodonBERT/data/fine-tune/CoV_Vaccine_Degradation.csv) is from [Deep learning models for predicting RNA degradation via dual crowdsourcing](https://www.nature.com/articles/s42256-022-00571-8)

+## TextCNN
+Code for training the TextCNN model is in the [textcnn](benchmarks/textcnn/) directory.
+Edit `main.py` to point to the desired embeddings and run `python main.py` to train the model.

+## Example Notebooks
+The [notebooks](notebooks/) folder contains walkthrough Jupyter notebooks for benchmarking the TFIDF model as well as the TextCNN model with a pre-trained word2vec embedding representation.
+These use [datamodel_mRFP](datamodel_mRFP.csv) as a test dataset.

 ## Citations
 If you find the model useful in your research, please cite our paper: